 BFA in Graphic Design

-All programs—art education, graphic design, painting, and sculpture—lead to the Bachelor of Fine Arts (BFA) degree.
+All programs—art education, graphic design, painting, printmaking, and sculpture—lead to the Bachelor of Fine Arts (BFA) degree.
 For this degree the candidate must meet the following requirements:

 - Satisfactory completion of all courses in the chosen program of study as determined by the School of Visual Arts

 - Completion of a program of study equaling 132 semester credits, registering for eight semesters as a full-time student or the equivalent

 - Demonstration of proficiency satisfactory to the faculty in all technical or professional courses

 To enter into a major, students must have completed foundation requirements.

 A student who has received a D and is therefore disqualified from entering any major area may submit a portfolio of work to a committee composed of the faculty member who gave the grade of D and the faculty teaching in the major area, with a petition that the admission requirements for entrance to the major area be waived.
 The requirement for admission may be waived at the director’s discretion in consultation with the faculty committee.